osu-cs290-sp20/rate-animals/README.md

-# final-project-blue-team
+# Animal Ranker
-We are Blue Team.
+Hello!
+Welcome to our Animal Ranking Project.
-This is our Project.
+Not much else to put in the ReadMe Right now.
-Enjoy.
+Bye!